 Briefly, a remodel of \$2.5 to \$3 million dollars would extend the life of the building approximately 20 years.
 A full renovation of \$4.5 M to \$5M would extend the building 30 years or more.
-Seismic upgrades would likely be required but neither the extent nor costs are currently determined.
+Neither the complete extent nor all costs are currently determined.
 Chapter 3 provides more detail on these cost estimates.
 [Note: The above rough order of magnitude costs reflect 2018 dollars and are subject to possible 15%-20% inflation corrections.]